Try These Easy Dollar Store DIY Bandana Pumpkins for Fall…

 This 4-minute video will walk you through the whole process (or you can read the tutorial below).

-1. Make fabric tube using two rubber bands.
+1. Make a fabric tube using two rubber bands.

 Grab your bandana, and if your bandana has a “bad” side, it should be face down.